grief and faith

 Today is Sunday morning and I’m not in church because I have a cold.
 I’m not sick enough to be in bed but I don’t want to share my germs with anyone.
 I hate it when people are coughing and sneezing and then want to shake my hand after the service.
-I’m sorry but that’s not how to “share” our Christian love.
+I’m sorry but that’s not what sharing our Christian love is all about.

 Lack of tears.

 Lack of heartbreak.

 Lack of questions.